The git add command for beginners

 In my many years of working with Git, I can’t come up with a really good answer to that question, other than to say it gives a developer more control over what files are added to a given commit.

 Of course, that’s not really an answer.
-It’s really just repeating what the purpose of the git add command is.
+It really just repeats the purpose of the git add command.

 Combine git add and commit together